The Unusual History of Fred Davis

 • Pat McCrory became the first Republican governor in North Carolina in 20 years.

-• In perhaps the most high-profile U.S. House race of 2012, Davis helped Steve King overcome a new district, a popular wife of a popular former governor as an opponent and millions of dollars of outside groups’ attack ads, to a resounding victory.
+• In perhaps the most high-profile U.S. House race of 2012, Davis helped Steve King overcome a new district, the popular wife of a popular former governor as an opponent and millions of dollars of outside groups' attack ads, to a resounding victory.

-• Retained a little over a week before the primary election, he created the ads generally credited with pushing Deb Fischer to victory in the Nebraska U.S. Senate primary, which was tantamount to victory.
+• Retained a little over a week before the primary election, he created the ads often credited with pushing Deb Fischer to victory in the Nebraska U.S. Senate primary, which was tantamount to victory.

 And, in cycles prior …